COVID-19 Demands Equitable Grading Solutions

 It’s been thirteen months now since the pandemic upheaved our lives.
 As a mom, I have been on the receiving end of emails for my own children missing a login or struggling to engage in virtual school.
 As a leader at OneGoal, I look at the broader picture and can see an even more alarming picture of the toll the pandemic has taken on young people and their teachers nationwide.

-Those of us in this movement—secondary schools, postsecondary institutions, other equity oriented organizations—are reflecting on what we can do in our own sphere and collaboratively to ensure we respond to the immense barriers our students have faced through a lens of equity.
+Those of us in this movement—secondary schools, postsecondary institutions, other equity oriented organizations—are reflecting on what we can do in our own sphere and collaboratively to ensure we respond to the immense barriers our students have faced through a lens of equity, one of OneGoal’s values.

 In times of crisis, people come together and rally in support.
 But often the focus shifts and the momentum wanes once the immediate concern is addressed, even though the real recovery will take much longer—months, often years.
-As schools begin to reopen, with just a few weeks before the end of the spring term, we are at that moment where we breathe a collective sigh of relief, but know that for the real recovery, there is still so much to do.
+As schools begin to reopen, with just a few weeks before the end of the spring term, we are at that moment where we breathe a collective sigh of relief, but know that for the real recovery, there is still so much to do, especially around equitable grading.

 Given the enormity of challenges from the pandemic, it is no surprise to see high school failure rates skyrocketing this year.
 Some districts have reported an increase of failure rates of 50%.
 Pausing to reflect on what those failures mean for the future of our 16, 17, or 18-year-old students forces us to ask hard questions of ourselves.
 The research is clear that increased failure rates lead to disengagement and often to increased drop-out rates.
 For those who make it to high school graduation, those failing grades affect their GPAs, limiting their college options and dramatically lowering their likelihood of persisting or completing a postsecondary degree.